Kingston Fury Renegade G5 1TB

 • Random write speed is 2150000 IOPS on Kingston Fury Renegade G5 1TB and 2600000 IOPS on Samsung 9100 Pro 1TB (With Heatsink).

-• Controller is Silicon Motion SM2508 on Kingston Fury Renegade G5 1TB and Samsung Presto (S4LY027) on Samsung 9100 Pro 1TB (With Heatsink).
+• The controller is Silicon Motion SM2508 on Kingston Fury Renegade G5 1TB and Samsung Presto (S4LY027) on Samsung 9100 Pro 1TB (With Heatsink).

-• An integrated heatsink is present on Samsung 9100 Pro 1TB (With Heatsink) but not available on Kingston Fury Renegade G5 1TB.
+• An integrated heatsink is included on Samsung 9100 Pro 1TB (With Heatsink) but is not present on Kingston Fury Renegade G5 1TB.

 Specs Comparison